-With prices at the pumps creeping up lately we thought we'd take a look at how to save yourself filling up as frequently with some fuel saving tips.
+With prices at the pumps putting a strain on our bank balances, we thought we’d take a look at how to save yourself needing to fill up as frequently, with some fuel saving tips.

 Let’s start with an obvious one, drive less!
 You need to dash out for a loaf of bread, do you really need to take the car though?
 Save yourself some money by leaving the car at home and walking instead.
 Or if you’re going to pick up your kids from school, combine your errands into one trip, get the bread on the way, then you’re making one journey instead of two.

 None of us like to be stuck in traffic but unfortunately it’s sometimes an inevitable part of our day.
 If you can miss driving during rush hour then do, for those that can’t, think about how you drive.
 Stopping and starting in first gear through traffic uses a lot of fuel.
 Instead of braking and accelerating try and move at a steady slow speed instead.